 Dustin had an unforgettable experience in the geriatric ward.
 Throughout his rotation period, he worked with an 88-year-old multimorbid patient who suffered from a humerus fracture.
 He learned every step of the process and treatment, including the operation, postoperative treatment, treatment of the multimorbid person, and her rehabilitation.
 Dustin followed the patient’s case from day one until the day she was discharged back home.
 It was a thrill that further strengthened his interest in medicine by showing him first-hand the complexity of the healthcare system and how, despite its complexity, helps people daily.

 Giovanna found the two clinical rotations that took place during the pandemic were of increased valuable experience.
 The pandemic was an additional challenge to her clinical rotation that was an excellent learning opportunity.
-She expressed how rotations taught her more empathetically the importance of her duties and responsibilities as [future] a doctor.
+She expressed how rotations taught her more empathetically the importance of her duties and responsibilities.

 The current global pandemic has made 2020 a very difficult year for most people and our students grateful that their study routine remained unaffected during this period.
 This was made possible by EDU being a digital institution that was way ahead of the curve in terms of being both high-quality and digital.

 The third-year at EDU will be a challenge for our students and they are already thrilled to take it on.
 Next year, our first cohort will be writing their bachelor thesis and spending a great deal more time on medical research.
 For Giovanna, she is most looking forward to more fixation on evidence-based medicine as she steps into the final year of her bachelor’s degree.
 We are excited to continue supporting our students in all aspects until they reach their goals and take their first steps in medicine!